 - MSc in Tunnelling and Underground Space.

-This is a specialist Master’s course designed to prepare students with a background in Civil Engineering or Geology for a career as a Tunneling Engineer.
-In what is rapidly becoming the UK’s center of excellence for tunneling, the university will provide you the knowledge, understanding and advanced skills to design and build the underground infrastructure of the future.
+This specialist Master’s course prepares students with a background in Civil Engineering or Geology for a career as a Tunneling Engineer.
+In what is rapidly becoming the UK’s center of excellence for tunneling, the course will provide you the knowledge, understanding and advanced skills to design and build the underground infrastructure of the future.
 Approximately 20% of the teaching is taught by invited industry lecturers, ensuring that the content continues to be relevant.
 This degree is endorsed and supported by the British Tunneling Society and the International Tunneling Association.

 - MSc Behavioural and Economic Science.